-Maryland court watchers, with Fiona Apple’s help, are fighting to keep virtual access beyond the pandemic
+Court watchers, with Fiona Apple’s help, are fighting to keep virtual access beyond the pandemic

 Getty also highlighted the technological cost and concern that the bill, which grants remote access only to proceedings already deemed public by the court, does not clearly outline what authority judges have to close a hearing at their discretion.
 The bill empowers any attorney, defendant or party to ask a judge to restrict access to any proceeding for safety or privacy reasons.

-In response to questions from The Washington Post about it’s own plan for the future of remote access, a spokesperson for the judiciary said Getty recently created a joint subcommittee on post-pandemic judicial operations — a group tasked with determining which “innovations, technology and changes” will be implemented moving forward.
+In response to questions from The Washington Post about its own plan for the future of remote access, a spokesperson for the judiciary said Getty recently created a joint subcommittee on post-pandemic judicial operations — a group tasked with determining which “innovations, technology and changes” will be implemented moving forward.

 Right now, each courthouse in the state has discretion over its own remote access policies, creating inconsistency that advocates say is detrimental to both the public and court participants.
 The judiciary has the power to grant permanent virtual access to the public in all Maryland courtrooms without the legislature’s involvement.